Tasmania

 Note: Depending on the product type and how it is installed in the vehicle an exemption certificate may also be required from the Department of State Growth.
 Contact 1300 135 513 or email [email protected] for more information.

-Children 7 to under 16 years (all alternative methods of travel)
+Children 7 to under 16 years (alternative methods of travel)

 The driver is exempt from transporting a child in an Australian standard car seat or vehicle seatbelt, and able to transport the child in an alternative method of travel providing: